Skip to main content

 pipeline.run(source)

-Bind it to a source:
+Bind it to a source with managed: true in sources/*.yml:

 # sources/github.yml